ciencialatitud0/EPIC_6/Group_Projects/README.md

 | | Katherine Dávila   |---|
 |  | Liset Ramos

-# Suggested Structure
+# Suggested Presentation Structure

 - Motivation: Why did we choose this project?

-- Specific Objectives: What scientific questions do we wanna answer?
+- Specific Objectives: What scientific question/s do we wanna answer?

 - Methods: Which methods are we using?
+How do they work?

-- Results: Show the notebook and your main plots
+- Results: Show the notebook and your main plots your group got

 - Conclusions: These should be related to the objectives